News Values in Journalism Definition Types and Examples

 FORMULA WHO does WHAT, WHEN, WHERE, WHY, and HOW

-Who Subject, People name, Organization name, Country name, audiences, Game and so more
+Who Subject, People name, Organization name, Country name, audiences, Game, and so on

 What Name of activity, event, incident, and issues.